1. Establishment of Policies

 2. Exceptions to Policy, Petition Process, Accommodations

-Any request for an exception to policy for an individual student should be submitted in writing through the major professor and director/chair of the major graduate program to the Dean of the Graduate School, who may then act upon the request.
-A petition process is available for a graduate student to petition for changes in course enrollment and academic calendar deadlines for his or her individual program.
-A petition form is available on the Graduate School forms website: http://gradschool.wsu.edu/facultystaff-resources/18-2/.
+Any request for an exception to policy for an individual student should be submitted in writing through the major professor and director/chair of the major graduate program, by the program’s graduate academic coordinator via the Graduate Research Management (GRM) module in myWSU, to the dean of the Graduate School, who may then act upon the request.
+A petition process is available for a graduate student to petition for changes in course enrollment and academic calendar deadlines for the student’s individual program.
+A Petition form is available on the Graduate School forms website: http://gradschool.wsu.edu/facultystaff-resources/18-2/.

-Examination (Preliminary and Final) Failure: In most cases of examination failure, the student is given an opportunity to take a second and final examination.
+Examination (Preliminary and Final) Failure: In most cases of examination failure on a first attempt, the student is given an opportunity to take a second examination.
 In these cases,the Graduate School will send an official representative from the Graduate Mentor Academy to preside over the second examination to protect the rights of the student, faculty, and program and to ensure that the appropriate procedures are followed for a second examination.
 The Graduate School’s examination procedures must be followed to schedule the second examination.
-If the student fails the examination a second time, he/she will be dismissed from the Graduate School.
+If the student fails the examination a second time, the student will be dismissed from the Graduate School.
 The student may appeal the decision by filing a formal grievance with the Graduate School.

 After the first examination failure, a student will not be allowed to take a second and final examination when the following criteria are met: The first examination must have had a representative from the Graduate Mentor Academy (appointed by the Graduate School) present for the oral examination and/or balloting meeting (if no oral examination was given).
-If this representative confirms that the examination process was fair and proceeded according to Graduate School policy, and if the representative agrees with the faculty committee and program chair/director that a re-examination is not an appropriate disposition of the case, then the Dean of the Graduate School will review the case and make the final determination whether or not to re-examine the student.
+If this representative confirms that the examination process was fair and proceeded according to Graduate School policy, and if the representative agrees with the advisory committee and program chair/director that a re-examination is not an appropriate disposition of the case, then the dean of the Graduate School will review the case and make the final determination regarding whether or not to allow a second exam attempt by the student.
 The student may appeal the decision by filing a formal grievance with the Graduate School.

 3. Institutional Responsibility to Current Graduate Students

-- Waive or substitute departmental degree requirements (except the minimum total hours required).
+- waive or substitute departmental degree requirements (except the minimum total hours required); and/or

 All financial obligations are the responsibility of the individual student, except as otherwise noted in these Policies and Procedures.